Last Updated on October 19, 2023 by Kayla

 Jon talks about how “quitting happens the day after perfection.”
 We get discouraged if we’re not perfect on day one, and with this attitude, we “pre-quit.”
 To eliminate the urge to stop before you even start, pinpoint your priorities to help manage the overwhelm.

-Choose no more than 2-3 priorities and give yourself some grace.
-Choose persistence over perfection, and for more guidance, check out my free resources which include a dietitian-approved grocery list and habit tracker.
+Choose no more than 2-3 daily “non-negotiables.”
+Aim for persistence over perfection, and for more guidance, check out my free resources which includes a free habit tracker PDF and dietitian-approved grocery list.

 - Setting a bedtime